sidney-eliot/3d-artists-handbook/content/workflow-between-zbrush-and-blender.md

 2. Decide what to send to Blender.
 By choosing one of the GoZ buttons. `GOZ` will export a selected SubTool, to send all SubTools use `All` and to only send visible SubTools click `Visible`(all buttons in the Tools tab).

-3. In Blender toggle import mode with the GoB import button(top right).
+3. In Blender, toggle import mode with the GoB import button(top right).
 With import mode, active Blender will listen to ZBrush's GoZ exports

 4. When done with the changes in Blender, make sure the mesh is clean.
-Then select one or multiple objects and click the GoB export button(top right).
+Then select one or multiple objects and click the GoB export button (top right).
 If you don't rename the object in Blender it will replace the SubTool with the newly imported one, if you rename it ZBrush will import it as a new SubTool.
 Note that the history of will be lost.

 ## General Things to Be Aware Of

 - It's impossible to have Ngons in ZBrush.
 ZBrush only works with tris and quads (ZBrush can convert Ngons at import)

-## Units/ Size
+## Units & Size
 ### About Units
-ZBrush works with a generic/their own unit system which is called units.
+ZBrush works with their own generic unit system which is called units.
 It's important that the entire model is always around the size of `2 units cubed` (XYZ size).
-Don't be too specific about this, however 5 units is still fine.
-Staying close to this size helps tools, brushes and DynaMesh to work properly.
+Don't be too specific about this, 5 units is still fine.
+Staying close to this size helps tools, brushes and DynaMesh work properly.

-### Viewing Units/ Size
+### Viewing Units & Size
 There are 2 ways of viewing the units of SubTools.
 Either in the Size tab (Tool > Geometry > Size), or by using the legacy transpose tool.
 The legacy transpose tool will show a different units value than the size tab because it calculates `Units Size * Export Scale` instead of `Units Size`.
 Use booth depending on what value you want

-### Changing Units/ Size
+### Changing Units & Size
 Units can be changed through a multitude of ways:

 - The Gizmo Tool has the ability to scale one or every SubTool at once, combining that with changing the location from which the scale is performed makes it a good option